-Do you want to lose weight, stop smoking or get your toxic personality under control in 2013?
+Do you want to lose weight, stop smoking or get your toxic personality under control?
 Dr. Phil outlines seven steps for making your resolutions a reality!

 2) Set a measurable goal.